Tomomi Kahara: 1999–2006: Post-Tetsuya Komuro

 After Komuro, Kahara worked with a variety of producers at Warner Music Japan, including American Andy Marvel (Diana King, Jessica Simpson) and recorded songs by Gary Carolla (N Sync) and Vincent Degiorgio (N Sync, Atomic Kitten, Love, Inc., Mink, Nakano Mori Band) which appeared on her albums One Fine Day and Love Again, released in 1999 and 2001, respectively.

 In 2004, Kahara signed with Universal Music Japan.
+(Now credited as Kahara. formerly Kahala.)
 Her most recent recordings for Universal Music Japan have shown her in a dazzling and sultry light with some of her best vocal performances to date.
 She covered some of her biggest hits and also recorded new songs from Korean and Japanese composers as well as pop standards such as "Ben", a cover version of the song by Michael Jackson.
 Her best-selling album at Universal sold a little over 50,000 copies and her latest album, Naked, sold only 12,000 copies, but she was still be seen in the media.

 In 2006, after years of average fame, Tomomi Kahara returned briefly to the spotlight.
 She starred in a musical and her latest photobook, Crystallize II, which came with two strawberry condoms, sold unexpectedly well.
 She was one of the voice actors for the 'Sound of Music' Japanese DVD and she sang the theme song for a NHK Taiga drama.

 2007–present: hiatus and comeback announced

-On June 29, 2007, Kahara canceled her contract with Ogipro after repeated personal problems affected her professional appearances.
-After this, she went on a hiatus, and it was unsure if she would return.
+On June 29, 2007, Kahara canceled her contract with Ogipro after repeated personal issues began affecting her professional appearances.
+Following this, she went on hiatus, and it was uncertain whether she would return to the entertainment industry.

-On November 4, 2008, Tetsuya Komuro was arrested, and Japanese weekly magazine Josei Jishin reported that Kahara was shocked by his arrest and suffered from insomnia.
+On November 4, 2008, Tetsuya Komuro was arrested.
+According to the Japanese weekly magazine Josei Jishin, Kahara was reportedly shocked by the news and suffered from insomnia.

-On January 17, 2009, she was taken to a hospital reportedly because she took excessive amounts of tranquilizers.
+On January 17, 2009, she was hospitalized after allegedly taking an excessive amount of tranquilizers.

-On October 30, 2011, she announced that will make a return to the entertainment industry.
-She has taken vocal lessons and acting classes.
+On October 30, 2011, Kahara announced her intention to return to the entertainment industry.
+She began taking vocal and acting lessons in preparation.

-End of 2012, she made her return by live FNS TV program.
+By the end of 2012, she made her comeback with a live appearance on the FNS TV program.